julimer228/ProteinSecondaryStructurePrediction/README.md

 if larger window sizes would allow for greater model accuracy, as it can be seen that for the tested window sizes, accuracy increases as the size increases.
 One could also try to build more complex classifiers for recognizing the three classes, possibly to improve prediction accuracy.
-The Current solutions based on deep learning provide better SOV and Q3 measures than our solution based on logistic regression.
+Current solutions based on deep learning provide better SOV and Q3 measures than our solution based on logistic regression.